 The underpin was introduced to protect the pensions of older members when the L G P S changed from a final salary to a CARE scheme in 2014.
 The Court of Appeal found that younger members of other public sector pension schemes had been discriminated against, because similar protections did not apply to them.
-The Government has accepted that this outcome will apply to all public sector schemes.

-The Government is working on proposals to remove the discrimination from all public sector pension schemes.

-In the L G P S, employers will need to provide administering authorities with working hours and working weeks information for Scheme members who are not currently protected by the underpin.
-Administering authorities may request additional information about working hours and weeks, or ask employers to check and verify the data that they have already supplied.
+The Government committed to changing all public service pension schemes, including the LGPS, to remove the discrimination.
+These changes came into force from 1 October 2023 and are known as the McCloud remedy.

+A member is protected by the underpin if:

+They were an active member of the LGPS or another public service pension scheme before 1 April 2012, and

+They were a member of the LGPS in the remedy period (1 April 2014 to 31 March 2022)

+They were under age 65 in the remedy period, and

+They do not have a disqualifying break.
+A disqualifying break is a break of more than five years that ends after 31 March 2012 during which they were not a member of any public service pension scheme.

+Pension built up from 1 April 2022 onwards is not protected by the underpin.

+If a member qualifies for underpin protection, the LGPS administering authority will compare the pension they built up in the remedy period with the pension they would have built up in the final salary scheme.
+If the final salary pension would have been higher, the difference will be added to their pension.

-Retention of payroll data
+18. Retention of payroll data

 Scheme employers must provide the relevant administering authority with the information they require to calculate the value of each member’s L G P S pension entitlement correctly.
 Employers’ data retention schedules for payroll and HR data should take into account that there are circumstances where they will need to supply historical information to ensure that this requirement can be met.